Generalized Kazdan-Warner equations associated with a linear action of a torus on a complex vector space: Introduction

-Hence it suffices to solve equation (\ref{KWequation}) under the assumption of (\ref{wbar is in the interior of the cone}) and to prove the uniqueness of the solution up to a constant which is in the orthogonal complement of $\sum_{j\in J_a}\R\iota^\ast u^j$.
+Hence it suffices to solve equation (\ref{KWequation}) under the assumption of (\ref{wbar is in the interior of the cone}) and to prove the uniqueness of the solution up to a constant which is in the orthogonal complement of a vector subspace $\sum_{j\in J_a}\R\iota^\ast u^j$.
 We give a proof of Theorem \ref{main theorem} in Section \ref{proof section}.

-We also note that our our Theorem \ref{main theorem} gives a new proof of a theorem of Baraglia \cite{Bar1} which asserts that a cyclic Higgs bundle gives a solution of the periodic Toda equation.
-In Section 2, we give a brief review of cyclic Higgs bundles and we show that Theorem \ref{main theorem} gives another proof of \cite[Proposition 1]{Bar1}.

 We mention the relationship between our generalized Kazdan-Warner equation and the abelian GLSM.
-It is well known that the Kazdan-Warner equation is related to the vortex equation which is associated with the standard action of $\U(1)$ on $\C$ \cite{JT1, Tau1, Br1}.
+It is well known that the Kazdan-Warner equation is related to the vortex equation which is associated with the standard action of $\U(1)$ on $\C$ (see \cite{Br1}, \cite{JT1}, and \cite{Tau1}).
 The present paper generalizes this relationship.
 For the diagonal action of a torus $K$ on $\C^d$ we have a generalization of the vortex equation which is investigated in \cite{Bap1}.
 In \cite{Bap1}, such a generalization of the vortex equation is called the abelian GLSM.
-In \cite[Theorem 3.2]{Bap1}, the Hitchin-Kobayashi correspondence for the abelian GLSM is obtained by using the general theory of the Hitchin-Kobayashi correspondence which is given in \cite{Ban1, Mun1}.
+In \cite[Theorem 3.2]{Bap1}, the Hitchin-Kobayashi correspondence for the abelian GLSM is obtained by using the general theory of the Hitchin-Kobayashi correspondence which is given in \cite{Ban1} and \cite{Mun1}.
 Our Theorem \ref{main theorem} gives a direct proof of \cite[Theorem 3.2]{Bap1}.

+We also note that our Theorem \ref{main theorem} gives another proof of a theorem of Baraglia \cite{Bar1} which asserts that a cyclic Higgs bundle gives a solution of the periodic Toda equation.
+This will be explained in Section 2.

-At the end of the introduction, we remark that a special case of our generalized Kazdan-Warner equations appears in \cite{BW1, Doa1} in relation to a generalization of the Seiberg-Witten equation.
-In \cite{BW1} for the case that the torus $K$ is given as
+At the end of the introduction, we remark that a special case of our generalized Kazdan-Warner equations appears in \cite{BW1} and \cite{Doa1} in relation to a generalization of the Seiberg-Witten equation.
+In \cite{BW1}, for the case that the torus $K$ is given as

 our generalized Kazdan-Warner equation is solved on any compact Riemannian manifold under a different assumption for given functions.